 Trump gives Pentagon power to reset Iraq, Syria troop limits

 President Donald Trump has given the military the authority to reset a confusing system of troop limits in Iraq and Syria that critics said allowed the White House to micro-manage battlefield decisions and ultimately obscured the real number of U.S. forces.
-The Pentagon, which confirmed the move on Wednesday, said no change has yet been made to U.S. troop limits.
+WASHINGTON: President Donald Trump has given the military the authority to reset a confusing system of troop limits in Iraq and Syria that critics said allowed the White House to micro-manage battlefield decisions and ultimately obscured the real number of U.S. forces.

 Discussions